 Things to do in Izamal in the Yucatan Peninsula

 How much time should you allow?
-At least half a day and to see it all without rushing it an overnight stay would be highly recommended.
+At least half a day and an overnight stay would be highly recommended to see it all without rushing it.

-Our quest was to find out all about Izamal Mexico and “Why Izamal is Painted Yellow?”
+Our quest was to learn about Izamal Mexico and “Why Izamal is Painted Yellow?”
 We got our answer.
-Since 1000 BC Izamal was an important Mayan pilgrimage site.
-The Sun God known as Kinich Kakmo was the deity whom the Mayans paid their respects to.
-During that time not all of the houses were painted in yellow but in pastel colours instead.
+Since 1000 BC, Izamal was an important Mayan pilgrimage site.
+The Sun God, known as Kinich Kakmo, was the deity to whom the Mayans paid their respects.
+During that time, not all houses were painted in yellow but in pastel colours instead.

-Read more: 5 cities in the Yucatan Mexico that you may have missed out on visiting.
+Read more: 5 cities in the Yucatan Mexico that you may have missed visiting.

 You can visit Izamal in the Yucatan on a tour or self-drive from either Merida or Cancun or other areas where you may be staying in the Yucatan.